vdoan98/rss-feed/README.md

 # RSS Feed Web Application
 A web application for creating a personalized RSS feed.
-Application can be access [here](https://rss-feed-2020.herokuapp.com/).

 ## Description